 Kaori Shinagawa, MD, PhD • Senior Scientist for Clinical Medicine, Office of New Drug II

 Pharmaceuticals and Medical Devices Agency (PMDA), Japan

-Katsuyoshi Chiba, PhD • Senior Researcher, Medical Safety Research Laboratories, R&D Division
+Katsuyoshi Chiba, PhD • Senior Director and Head, Group III, Medicinal Safety Research Laboratories, R&D

 Daiichi Sankyo Co., Ltd., Japan